astronomer/docs/astro/cloud-ide/run-cells.md

 ### Run cells with their dependencies

 You can run a cell with its upstream or downstream dependencies to test parts of your data pipeline that should run together.
-To run a cell and either its upstream or downstream dependencies, click the menu next to the **Run** button and select an option.
+To run a cell and its upstream or downstream dependencies, click the menu next to **Run** and then select an option.

 ![Button to run a cell and its dependencies](/img/cloud-ide/run-dependencies.png)